Albertosaurinae: Classification and systematics

-The subfamily was first used by Philip J. Currie, Jørn H. Hurum and Karol Sabath as a group of tyrannosaurid dinosaurs.
+The subfamily was first used by Philip J. Currie, Jørn H. Hurum, and Karol Sabath as a group of tyrannosaurid dinosaurs.
 It was originally defined as "(Albertosaurus + Gorgosaurus)", including only the two genera.
-The group is sister clade to Tyrannosaurinae.
+This group is the sister clade to Tyrannosaurinae.
 In 2007, it was found that the group also contained Maleevosaurus, often synonymized with Tarbosaurus.
-However, this classification has not been accepted, and Maleevosaurus is still considered a juvenile Tarbosaurus or Tyrannosaurus.
+However, this classification has not been accepted and Maleevosaurus is still considered a juvenile Tarbosaurus or Tyrannosaurus.
 This classification has not been accepted.

 Albertosaurus is a member of the theropod family Tyrannosauridae, in the subfamily Albertosaurinae.
 Its closest relative is the slightly older Gorgosaurus libratus (sometimes called Albertosaurus libratus; see below).
-These two species are the only described albertosaurines; other undescribed species may exist.
+These two species are the only described albertosaurines, but other undescribed species may exist.
 Thomas Holtz found Appalachiosaurus to be an albertosaurine in 2004, but his more recent unpublished work locates it just outside Tyrannosauridae, in agreement with other authors.
-The other major subfamily of tyrannosaurids is the Tyrannosauridae, including genera such as Daspletosaurus, Tarbosaurus and Tyrannosaurus.
+The other major subfamily of tyrannosaurids is the Tyrannosauridae, including genera such as Daspletosaurus, Tarbosaurus, and Tyrannosaurus.

 Relationship of Gorgosaurus and Albertosaurus

 The close similarities between Gorgosaurus libratus and Albertosaurus sarcophagus have led many experts to combine them into one genus over the years.
 Albertosaurus was named first, so by convention it is given priority over the name Gorgosaurus, which is sometimes considered its junior synonym.
 William Diller Matthew and Barnum Brown doubted the distinction of the two genera as early as 1922.
-Gorgosaurus libratus was formally reassigned to Albertosaurus (as Albertosaurus libratus) by Dale Russell in 1970, and many subsequent authors followed his lead.
+Gorgosaurus libratus was formally reassigned to Albertosaurus (as Albertosaurus libratus) by Dale Russell in 1970, with many subsequent authors following his lead.
 Combining the two greatly expands the geographical and chronological range of the genus Albertosaurus.
 Other experts maintain the two genera as separate.
 Canadian paleontologist Phil Currie claims there are as many anatomical differences between Albertosaurus and Gorgosaurus as there are between Daspletosaurus and Tyrannosaurus, which are almost always kept separate.
-He also notes that undescribed tyrannosaurids discovered in Alaska, New Mexico and elsewhere in North America may help clarify the situation.
+He also notes that undescribed tyrannosaurids discovered in Alaska, New Mexico, and elsewhere in North America may help clarify the situation.
 Gregory S. Paul has suggested that Gorgosaurus libratus is ancestral to Albertosaurus sarcophagus.

 Phylogeny

-Albertosaurinae is a basal subfamily of tyrannosaurid.
-They were recognized in the 2014 analysis of the new genus Nanuqsaurus, a derived tyrannosaurine, the sister group to Albertosaurinae.
+Albertosaurinae is a basal subfamily of tyrannosaurids.
+They were recognized in the 2014 analysis of the new genus Nanuqsaurus, a derived tyrannosaurine.
 Albertosaurinae was recovered as including only Albertosaurus and Gorgosaurus.
 Albertosaurus and Gorgosaurus are kept separate by most classifications, as should be according to Currie.
 The cladogram below was found during the analysis of Nanuqsaurus by Anthony Fiorillo and Ronald Tykoski.